sqall01/alertR/alertClientRaspberryPi/README.md

 # AlertR Alert Client Raspberry Pi

 This client handles triggered alerts and is written to set/unset GPIO pins of a Raspberry Pi.
-This means it gets notified by the server if a sensor was triggered and can set/unset configured GPIO pins, for example, to activate a siren or something else.
+This means it gets notified by the server if a sensor was triggered and can set/unset configured GPIO pins, for example, to activate a siren.
+However, the sensor can also just be used as a switch and the configured alert can switch on and off the configured GPIO pins.

 ## How to use it?